 Uterine fibroid embolization (UFE) is a nonsurgical radiology procedure used to treat uterine fibroids.
-Fibroids, also known as leiomyomas, are benign (noncancerous) masses of fibrous and muscle tissue in the uterine wall, which, due to size, location, and number, may cause heavy menstrual bleeding, pain in the pelvic region, or pressure on the bladder or bowel.
-With angiographic methods similar to those used in heart catheterization, a catheter is placed in each of the two uterine arteries and small particles are injected to block the arterial branches that supply blood to the fibroids.
-The fibroids shrink and, in most cases, symptoms are relieved.
+Fibroids, also known as leiomyomas, are benign (noncancerous) masses of fibrous and muscle tissue in the uterine wall, which, due to size, location, and number, may cause heavy menstrual bleeding, pain in the pelvic region or pressure on the bladder or bowel.
+With angiographic methods similar to those used in heart catheterization, a catheter is placed in each of the two uterine arteries, and small particles are injected to block the arterial branches that supply blood to the fibroids.
+The fibroids shrink, and, in most cases, symptoms are relieved.
 Uterine fibroid embolization, performed under local anesthesia and light sedation, is much less invasive than open surgery to remove uterine fibroids.
 The procedure is performed by an experienced interventional radiologist – a physician specially trained to perform uterine fibroid embolization and similar procedures.

 Before and during uterine fibroid embolization, the interventional radiologist uses arteriogram and fluoroscopic techniques to visualize blood vessels.

 During menopause, the levels of estrogen decrease dramatically, causing fibroids to shrink.
-However, women taking hormone replacement therapy (HRT) during menopause may not experience any symptom relief because the estrogen contained in this regime may cause fibroids to persist and symptoms of urinary frequency, pelvic bloating, and constipation to continue.
+However, women taking hormone replacement therapy (HRT) during menopause may not experience any symptom relief because the estrogen in this regime may cause fibroids to persist and symptoms of urinary frequency, pelvic bloating, and constipation continue.

 The size of fibroids ranges from very small (walnut size) to as large as a cantaloupe or even larger.
 Additionally, there can either be one dominant fibroid or many fibroids.